 The course will start in spring 2018, meeting weekly on Wednesdays from 4-6pm following the academic calendar.
 The exact dates for field sessions are still being finalized but you can expect at least 1 full weekend (8+ hours Saturday and Sunday each) each month during the semester and 8 days (24 hours each day) right after exams end in May.

 I can’t make all the dates, can I still take this course?

 Most likely not.
 There is no make up session and we don’t have time to get you caught up.
 You are welcome to apply still and let us know what date you can’t make.

 How much credit will I get for the course?

 Zero.
 We heard most candidates would prefer to not take the course for credit.
 No credit is given for this course.

 I’ve never climbed, or mountain biked, or whitewater kayaked or ‘other outdoor activity’ before, how much experience do I need?

 Zero to some experience.
 You need to be comfortable outside and regularly go for hikes on your own and willing to learn how to lead trips.
-We prefer candidates with some experience but often find too much experience means a candidate can’t (or won’t) adjust to how we want things done.
+We prefer candidates with some experience but if you are willing to do the work, then let’s chat.
 If you have little experience, join our trips for a semester or two and then apply!

 What certifications must I have to apply?

 Zero.
 Yup.
 Zero.
-If you have some, cool, icing on the cake, but you don’t need any.
+If you have some certs, cool! icing on the cake, but you don’t need any.
 Through SOLE, you’ll take a 16 hour WMI Wilderness First Aid (WFA) course so you’ll end up with at least one + rad first hand knowledge and experience.